Pricing structure: How To Create A Price Structure In 5 Easy Steps

 How to create a pricing structure?

-- Do this by estimating how much value different combination of benefits could represent to customers, and then test your assumptions and estimates with your customers (marketing survey, customer value discovery, sales CRM, won loss stats).
+- Do this by estimating how much value different combinations of benefits could represent to customers (pricing structure analysis).
+Then, test your assumptions and estimates with your customers (marketing survey, customer value discovery, sales CRM, won loss stats).

 - (Remember: Value received is sometimes not even related to differences in the quantity of the product bought.
-Research shows metrics tend to align most with how buyers experience value in use and value at risk, rather than features and benefits).
+Research shows metrics tend to align most with how buyers experience ‘Value In Use” and “Value at Risk”, rather than features and benefits).

-Develop appropriate price and buyer fences
+2.Develop appropriate price and buyer fences